-Integrated late use and infrastructure planning
+Integrated land use and infrastructure planning

-Ensure that infrastructure provision caters for the ultimate residential and industry capacity of an area, including planning for new and emerging technologies, along with industry-specific infrastructure requirements.
+Ensure that infrastructure provision caters for the ultimate residential and industry capacity of an area.
+This includes planning for new and emerging technologies, along with industryspecific infrastructure requirements, rest stopping / service centres and decoupling facilities for industry to ensure that lower order plans appropriately consider these facilities to enable freight and industry.